 Our management, advisors and board of directors have extensive experience in pharmaceutical development, the clinical trial and regulatory approval processes, drug commercialization, financing capital-intensive projects, and developing new markets for pharmaceutical agents.
-Members of our team have previously worked in senior management and senior officer positions, or led significant research initiatives at Indivior, Shire, Viagene, Collateral Therapeutics, Krystal Biotech, Sucampo Pharmaceuticals, SmithKline Beecham, Osiris Therapeutics, Adenosine Therapeutics, and the University of Virginia and University of Maryland in a broad range of therapeutic areas.
+Members of our team have previously worked in senior management and senior officer positions, or led significant research initiatives at Indivior, Shire, Viagene, Collateral Therapeutics, Krystal Biotech, Sucampo Pharmaceuticals, GlaxoSmithKline, Osiris Therapeutics, Yumanity Therapeutics, Delix Therapeutics, and Aravive in a broad range of therapeutic areas.
 Our management and board members have particular expertise in the science and development of addiction related drugs and bringing new drugs to the market.